jayurbain/DataScienceIntro/README.md

 •	The ability to assess the quality of predictions and inferences.
 •	The ability to apply methods to real world data sets.

-Tools: Python and related packages for data analysis and visualization, Jupyter Notebooks.
+Tools: Python and related packages for data analysis, machine learning, and visualization.
+Jupyter Notebooks.

 References: